zarate/zcode/as3/testf/README.txt

 ** Running the benchmark

-Depending on the device your want to benchmark, you have several options:
+Depending on the device your want to test, you have several options:

 a) Run a simple swf.
 b) Run an AIR file.